ITIL text version

 Improve interaction and relationships with customers

-"The complimentary set of ITIL publications provides guidance to specific industry sectors, organisation types, operating models, and technology architectures"
+"The complimentary set of ITIL publications provides guidance to specific industry sectors, organization types, operating models, and technology architectures"

 ITSM is complicated because...